brothermechanic/cg/README.md

 ### CG Overlay
 Computer Graphics ebuilds for media packages

-This page has user manual for gentoo beginners https://blendersworks.wordpress.com/
+This page has user manual for gentoo beginners
+https://blendersworks.wordpress.com/

-### How add overlay to your gentoo-based:
+### How add CG Overlay to your gentoo-based:

     update external overlays list
     # eselect repository list